plx-t/shelly-homekit-jablotron/README.md

 _✓: supported_
 _-: possible but not supported yet_
 _✗: not possible_
-_1: includes lock, outlet and valve_
+_1: includes lock, outlet, valve and security system (Jablotron fork only)_
 _2: includes doorbell_
 _3: includes motion, occupancy, contact, smoke, leak_
-_4: with [Sensor AddOn/Shelly Plus AddOn](https://shop.shelly.cloud/temperature-sensor-addon-for-shelly-1-1pm-wifi-smart-home-automation#312)_ and DS18B20 sensor(s) (maximum 5 for Shelly Plus Addon, maximum 3 for Sensor AddOn) or 1 DHT sensor
+_4: with [Sensor AddOn/Shelly Plus AddOn](https://shop.shelly.cloud/temperature-sensor-addon-for-shelly-1-1pm-wifi-smart-home-automation#312) and DS18B20 sensor(s) (maximum 5 for Shelly Plus Addon, maximum 3 for Sensor AddOn) or 1 DHT sensor_

 Features that are not yet supported:
  * Cloud connections: no Shelly Cloud, no MQTT